About the Author

 Physician compensation always varies depending on years of experience.

 Physicians further along in their careers almost always make more than newly licensed physicians.
-However, in cardiology, subspecialty is also a key factor in earning potential.
+However, in cardiology, subspecialty is also a key factor in determining a physician’s cardiologist salary.

 There are three main categories of cardiology practice:

-Salaries for non-invasive cardiologists are on the lower end of the spectrum.
+The cardiologist salary for non-invasive specialists is on the lower end of the spectrum.
 In contrast, invasive and interventional cardiologists are some of the top earners in all of medicine.
+The chart below shows the low and high ends reported for each category:

 Within those three main categories, here’s how the average annual salaries of sub-specialists stack up: